I am truly grateful that I have my final salary pension and that I chose to keep it by staying in the same department for 30 years.

 - Working for only a few years in the civil service

-Under the old civil service pension scheme (classic) you needed to work 40 years full time to get a pension worth half your final salary.
+Under the old civil service classic pension rules you needed to work 40 years full time to get a pension worth half your final salary.
 And of there was the civil service classic pension lump sum that everyone looked forward to.

-But as its a career average pension then you are much more likely to end up with a smaller pension.
+But as it’s a career average pension then you are much more likely to end up with a smaller pension.
 To find out more about the new pension check out the civil service pensions website.

 Hanging on to the old days